Seattle Restaurants – Tips and Recommendations

 - The best seafood in Seattle is at Etta’s and Rock Creek.

 - Seattle’s best burger is at Red Mill.
-The best in downtown is at Lil Woody’s.
+The best in burger in downtown Seattle is at Lil Woody’s.

 - The best dessert in Seattle, hands down, is the coconut cream pie at Dahlia Bakery.
 (But all Tom Douglas restaurants have it – if it’s not on the menu, just ask.)